erikdelange/EXIN-The-Experimental-Interpreter/README.md

 str s

-# First a short demo
+# First do a short demo
 #
 s = reverse("abracadabra")